DataRecce/recce-documentation/docs/docs/recce-cloud/setup-gh-actions.md

         env:
           RECCE_STATE_PASSWORD: ${{ secrets.RECCE_STATE_PASSWORD }}
-          ARTIFACT_URL: ${{ steps.recce-artifact-uploader.outputs.artifact-url }}
           NEXT_STEP_MESSAGE: |
             ## Next Steps
-            If you want to check more detail information about the recce result, please follow this instruction
+            If you want to check more detail information about the recce result, please follow this instruction.

             ```bash
             # Checkout to the PR branch
             git checkout ${{ github.event.pull_request.head.ref }}

             # Launch the recce server based on the state file
-            recce server --review --cloud --password <recce-state-password>
+            recce server --cloud --review

             # Open the recce server http://localhost:8000 by your browser
             ```